valhuber/ApiLogicServer/README.md

 # Getting Started

+API Logic Server is designed to make it easy to get started:

-## Install and run Tutorial
+* **Install and run Tutorial** -
-[Install](https://valhuber.github.io/ApiLogicServer/Install-Express/), and explore the [tutorial](https://valhuber.github.io/ApiLogicServer/Tutorial/).
+[install](https://valhuber.github.io/ApiLogicServer/Install-Express/), and explore the [tutorial](https://valhuber.github.io/ApiLogicServer/Tutorial/).
 You'll create a complete project using the pre-installed sample database, explore its features, and support for customization and debugging.

-&nbsp;

-## Dockerized Test Databases
+* **Dockerized Test Databases** -
-Then, you might like to try out some of our [dockerized test databases](https://valhuber.github.io/ApiLogicServer/Database-Connectivity/).
+then, you might like to try out some of our [dockerized test databases](https://valhuber.github.io/ApiLogicServer/Database-Connectivity/).

-&nbsp;

-## Your Database
+* **Your Database** -

-Finally, try your own database.
+finally, try your own database.

 &nbsp;